ian-IBCIRL/IB-PP5-MVP/docs/testing/TESTING.md

 - As a site user I can enter my delivery and shipping info so that I can checkout quickly and easily

 **Expected Results**
-- Add a product and go to the shopping bag and go to checkout page
+- Add a product and go to the OrderSheet and go to checkout page
 - Enter your details to purchase the product
 - No need to sign up to purchase item unless you want to save your details for future